allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 ### Single Worker Node Setup
 ![Single Worker Node Deployment](./doc/assets/Architecture-Single-Allora-Worker-Node.png)

-1. A single Allora Woker Node is deployed in a VPC.
-The VPC includes an Internet Gateway
-2.
+The AWS Cloud Development Kit (CDK) is used to deploy a single Allora Worker Node.
+The CDK app deploys a new Virtual Private Cloud (VPC) and includes an Internet Gateway (IGW) to allow inbound requests for inferences from consumers and outbound responses from the worker node revealing inferences.

-3. The e Theta node is accessed by the user internally.
-JSON RPC API is not exposed to the Internet to protect the node from unauthorized access.
-User can get console acess to EC2 Instance using Session Manager
+The Allora Worker Node is accessed by the user internally and is not exposed to the Internet to protect the node from unauthorized access.
+A user can gain access to the EC2 Instance using AWS Session Manager.
 The AWS Cloud Development Kit (CDK) is used to deploy a single node.

 ## Worker Node System Requirements